 |Wet, non burnt

 |Skin and tissue become white and yellow coloured or black chairing of tissue forms eschar.

 |Spontaneous and complete (takes 1 week)

 |If it involves the papillary dermis it takes 2 weeks.
 It is the reticular dermis, it takes 3 weeks.

 It is a homicidal burn,A method of homicide in South Africa.
 For killing, a tyre is used around and chest and an inflammable material.
 It is a burn Injury.

-It is used for ESTIMATION OF TOTAL BODY SURFACE AREA IN BURNS.
-It is Done mainly to calculate amount of IV fluid to be given for resuscitation.
+Wallace Rule Of 9 is used for ESTIMATION OF TOTAL BODY SURFACE AREA IN BURNS.
+Wallace Rule Of 9 is mainly to calculate amount of IV fluid to be given for resuscitation.

 For total body surface area, Rule of 9 also known as Wallace rule is used.

 In children's till infant age, modifications are there.